MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 3. Enter a name for the guide.
 If you’re planning to create multiple versions of the guide, you may want to add _v2, _v3, and so on as part of the name.

-## Do I need to save my work?
+## Saving and how changes are synced between the PC app and HoloLens app

-The PC Authoring app and the HoloLens app are connected through the cloud, where your guide files and assets are stored.
+The PC Authoring app and the HoloLens app are connected through the cloud, where your Guides files and assets are stored.
 When you author a guide, all changes are saved on both the PC and HoloLens.
 This makes it easy to switch between devices.
 Autosave checks for changes every 4 seconds.

 > [!IMPORTANT]
-> For this preview release, there are a few things to be aware of when syncing devices:<br>- As a best practice, always select **Refresh** before making edits on a guide when you switch between devices.
+> For this preview release, there are a few things to be aware of when syncing devices:<br>- As a best practice, always select **Refresh** before making edits when you switch between devices.
 This ensures that you have the latest version of that file from the other device.<br>- If the same version of the guide is open on both the PC and HoloLens, the app automatically refreshes when it detects that you've made a change in the other app.
-For example, if you have a guide open on HoloLens and add a new step in the PC application, the guide  automatically refreshes on HoloLens.
+For example, if you have a guide open on HoloLens and add a new step in the PC app, the guide  automatically refreshes on HoloLens.
 You might notice the refresh process.<br>- When you add text to the guide in the PC application, the auto publish only activates when you move the cursor outside the text box.
 If you add text to a step, keep your cursor in the text box, and then make a change on HoloLens, you’ll lose the text you created on the PC when it updates with the changes from HoloLens.
 This issue will be addressed in our next release.

 ## Choose an alignment method